Curriculum Learning Areas

-The incorporation of synthetic phonics programs such as Diana Rigg PLD Spelling helps build a whole school approach to ensure students are provided with the best learning experiences.
+The incorporation of synthetic phonics programs such as the Letters and Sounds program (K-Yr 2) and Soundwaves (Yr 3 – Yr 6) helps build a whole school approach to ensure students are provided the best learning experiences.

 The Talk for Writing program is implemented, which is aimed at developing students’ writing skills by first targeting their oral language skills and building upon prior knowledge of texts.